 It's not uncommon to come across two doctors who love to cook, but it may be a bit rare to find two physician chefs who are married to each other.
-Rob Sangrigoli, MD, and Renee Sangrigoli, MD, cardiologists at Doylestown Hospital, share an appetite for creating a variety of heart-healthy culinary dishes.
+Rob Sangrigoli, MD, and Renee Sangrigoli, MD, both Doylestown Health cardiologists , share an appetite for creating a variety of heart-healthy culinary dishes.

 The couple love to cook Italian, but the high carbohydrates usually associated with the cuisine led them to alter the way they cook to make it healthier.

 - Use spices and herbs rather than salt and sugar

 - Eat fresh food and stay away from processed foods